You can sink a lot of money into furniture. If you dont buy carefully,

 children be around?
 Do you need a convertible sofa bed or just a couch?

-be going off to school?
+be going away to college?

 fond of but could live without, and others youd never part with?